beyerh/gmocu/README.md

 ### Link to the public registry JBEI/ice database

-Make a free account at the [JBEI public registry](https://public-registry.jbei.org/).
+Create a free account at the [JBEI public registry](https://public-registry.jbei.org/).
 Generate an access token in the account settings and add it in the GMOCU settings tab.
 Note that you may not be able to delete entries again from the registry.
 Alternatively, install a local JBEI/ice instance (recommended, [see below](#install-jbeiice-as-docker-container-locally-or-on-a-server)).

 ### Hidden settings